SingAREN/XeAP2-Tutorials/Session-4/02-NRS.md

 Create a log file if you want logs to be saved on the Docker host machine: E.g. ```# touch /var/log/radsecproxy.log```

 ### Foreground Start

+Stop currently running radsecproxy service to ensure there are no network port clashes when trying to start the radsecproxy Docker container:

+    $ sudo pkill radsecproxy

 Start the container in the foreground using the following command.
 Remember to change the file paths for the radsecproxy log and configuration file.

     $ sudo docker run -it --name nrs \